georgealways/lil-gui/API.md

 ## <a name="Controller#_onChange"></a> controller.**_onChange** : function

 A function that will be called whenever the value is modified via the GUI.
-The function takes the current value as its only parameter and `this` will be bound to the controller.
+The function receives the new value as its first parameter and `this` will be bound to the controller.

 <a href="https://github.com/georgealways/gui/blob/master/src/Controller.js#L111" target="_blank">src/Controller.js:111</a>